davidsonfellipe/awesome-wpo/README.md

 ## Analyzers

+* [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
+* [Page Speed](https://developers.google.com/speed/pagespeed/) - The PageSpeed family of tools is designed to help you optimize the performance of your website.
+PageSpeed Insights products will help you identify performance best practices that can be applied to your site, and PageSpeed optimization tools can help you automate the process.
 * [YSlow](https://github.com/marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
 * [YSlow for PhantomJS](http://yslow.org/phantomjs/) - YSlow for PhantomJS also introduces new output formats for automated test frameworks: TAP (Test Anything Protocol) and JUnit.
-* [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
 * [Grunt-yslow](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.

 ## Analyzers API

-* [node-yslowjs](https://github.com/jmervine/node-yslowjs) - YSlow.js on Node.js is a simple Node.js wrapper for programmatically running phantomjs yslow.js.
+* [Node-yslowjs](https://github.com/jmervine/node-yslowjs) - YSlow.js on Node.js is a simple Node.js wrapper for programmatically running phantomjs yslow.js.

 ## Benchmark - CSS